abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/04-Create a virtual network.md

    ![Screenshot of the virtual machine properties with the Connect button highlighted. ](../images/downrdp.png)

-1. Once the file is downloaded,you will be directed with a warning, click on **Keep**.
+1. Once the file is downloaded, you will be directed with a warning, click on **Keep**.

 1. Open the downloaded RDP file and click **Connect** when prompted.